PeteJames21/alx-higher_level_programming/0x08-python-more_classes/README.md

 Augment 5-rectangle.py with a class attribute for tracking the number of Rectangle instances

 ## 7-rectangle.py
-Augment 5-rectangle.py with the ability to change the character used in the string representation of Ractangle instances.
+Augment 6-rectangle.py with the ability to change the character used in the string representation of Ractangle instances.
 This is achieved by introducing a public class attribute called `print_symbol`, which can be of any type.

+## 8-rectangle.py
+Augment 7-rectangle.py with a static method that compares two Rectangle instances and returns the one with the larger area.